srobo/team-emails/SR2024/2023-10-17-kickstart-reminder.md

 start working on their robot.

 There will be two document links for the microgames -- one for the competitors which outlines the challenges and another for you which has the answers.
+Please encourage your competitors to post their answers in their own channels in Discord to get used to interacting with our volunteers.

 What you'll need for the microgames: